SabaGholizadehAnsari/ltl-pxevaluation/README.md

   f2 is **unsatisfiable** on the suite if no trace in the suite gives SAT on f2, and at least one trace in the suite gives UNSAT.

-## Performing some example requirments for emotion based PX testing.
+## Examples of some requirments for emotion-PX testing.
 * example1- There should be no increase of hope in rooms 1 and 2, that can only happen on rooms 3

   ```Java